lvgl/lvgl/docs/others/observer.rst

 Bind an integer, string, or pointer (pointing to a string) subject to a label.
 An optional format string can be added with 1 format specifier (e.g. "%d °C") If the format string is NULL the value will be used directly.
-In this case on string ans pointer type subjects can be used.
+In this case on string and pointer type subjects can be used.

 .. code:: c